amitpatel02-atl/Golf-Project/README.md

 - There are two versions of the data file
     * One version has the data vertically, while the other has the data horizontally
     *
+- There are 2,740,403 rows of data
+- The data represents 9 years of PGA Tour Golf statistical data